madusankanipunajith/Ballerina-JSON-RPC/README.md

 ```
  4) Call the sendResponse message

-When you are using the sendResponse function it is better to define the function inside a  worker.
-Because by using that way, we will be able to manage concurrency.
+When you are using the sendResponse function it is better to define the function inside a  ```worker``` if you don't want to manage synchronization.
+Because by using that way, we will be able to manage asynchronous behaviour.
 Otherwise, the server works synchronously (until the received request has proceeded, the next request is not considered to proceed).
 The below image represents how to define the function inside a worker as well.

 Now you have a better understanding of how to define a server, service, service’s methods, and how to work with them.
 But it is only a single service.
 Let’s see how to create multiple services (example: calculator and thermometer) on the server side and work with them.